Limited availability by phone; questions by email.

 At present, it is possible to buy gold without having your name on the invoice through telephone-based counter sales.
 Currently:

-- your data is not kept fully anonymous but is processed in a limited manner.
+• your data was not kept fully anonymous but is processed in a limited manner.

-This still allows customers who value privacy to make relatively discreet purchases, within the legal framework.
+This allowed customers who value privacy to make relatively discreet purchases, within the legal framework.

 After the ban on Cash Payments Above €3,000 in 2026